|

 may result from claims of previously unknown ownership in

+insured property.
 Title Search - A check of

 the title records to ensure that the seller is the legal